 With increasingly complex and challenging environmental issues arising, there comes the need for a broad-based planning of natural resource management.
 By using the Inventory & Monitoring program results, a greater understanding of the status and trends of each park's natural resources become the basis for making decisions to protect the natural systems and native species in our park areas.

-Oakwoods Nature Preserve is a wonderful park, but is overrun with non-native, invasive plant species.
-Join us from March through October as we work to restore the beautiful native habitat back into this park.
-Participants should be prepared to help with vaious seasonal outdoor tasks such as grapevine cutting, reseeding, tree guard installation and repair, pruning, weeding, planting, trial maintenance, etc. Please bring work gloves and dress for the weather.
+Garlic mustard, honeysuckle, privet, and autumn olive are the focus of spring habitat restoration efforts.
+Oakwoods Nature Preserve is a wonderful park, but it is overrun with these and other non-native, invasive plant species.
+Join us as we work to restore the beautiful native habitat back into this park.
+Participants should bring work gloves and dress for weather conditions.
 Tools will be provided for the activities of the day.
-Register by the day before each session, so we may be better prepared to contact you with changes due to weather or unforeseen project opportunities.
-If weather is unfavorable for outdoor activities, participants may be able to assist with indoor activities such as animal care, enclosure cleaning, seed cleaning, etc.
+Register no later than the day before each session, so that we may be better prepared to contact you with changes due to weather or unforeseen project opportunities.
+Groups and individuals are welcome.
+Visit the "Calendar" for monthly dates and times.